sqrew/tunes/book/src/getting-started/playing-samples.md

-# Level 2: Playing Samples (Game Audio Made Easy)
+# Level 2: Playing Samples

-Before we dive into composition, let's see the simplest possible use case: playing audio files.
-Perfect for game audio, UI sounds, or any situation where you just need to play a sound.
+Before diving into composition, this section covers basic sample playback.
+This approach is suitable for game audio, UI sounds, or any situation requiring audio file playback.

 ```rust
 use tunes::prelude::*;